Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 ### Generics

-TODO(How is generics different from type parameters?
+TODO(How are generics different from type parameters?
 Or are we going to get into deep technical detail?)

 TODO(Here be a lot of dragons...)